Jeetpatel1507/patel_jeet_FIP/README.md

 ## Installation

-download the files and oprn index.html or index_mobile.html or mobile experience
+download the files and oprn index.html or index_mobile.html for mobile experience

 ## Contributing